-If you’re worried that your pet might have anxiety while traveling, you can also ask the vet if medication makes sense.
+If you’re worried that your pet might have anxiety while traveling, you can also ask the vet if the medication makes sense.

 Remember that most airlines will require a recent health certificate from your vet, so now is the time to get your paperwork in order now.